OnCahoots/OnCahoots.github.io/README.md

 oncahoots-frontend-v2
 =====================
-Do not edit any files in vendor directory.
+Do NOT edit any files in vendor directorys.